MikkelVembye/VIVECampbell/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The package provides functions used in Campbell review conducted by [VIVE - The Danish Center for Social Science Research](https://www.vive.dk/en/).
+The package provides functions used in Campbell reviews and meta-analyses conducted by [VIVE - The Danish Center for Social Science Research](https://www.vive.dk/en/).
 See also the VIVE Campbell [homepage](https://www.vive.dk/da/centre-og-netvaerk/campbell/).